Motor–generator: Variable AC voltage power supply

 Before solid state AC voltage regulation was available or cost effective, motor generator sets were used to provide a variable AC voltage.
-The DC voltage to the generators armature would be varied manually or electronically to control the output voltage.
+The DC voltage to the generator's armature would be varied manually or electronically to control the output voltage.
 When used in this fashion, the MG set is equivalent to an isolated variable transformer.

 High-frequency machines

 An Alexanderson alternator is a motor-driven, high-frequency alternator which provides radio frequency power.
 In the early days of radio communication, the high frequency carrier wave had to be produced mechanically using an alternator with many poles driven at high speeds.
 Alexanderson alternators produced RF up to 600 kHz, with large units capable of 500 kW power output.
 While electromechanical converters were regularly used for long wave transmissions in the first three decades of the 20th century, electronic techniques were required at higher frequencies.
 The Alexanderson alternator was largely replaced by the vacuum tube oscillator in the 1920s.